H8X24A1/H8X24A1.github.io/setup/connector-setup.md

 - In the menu, open "Settings" -> "Connectors"
 - Connect an Office 365 connector and select the type User/Service account.
 - A window then opens asking you to authenticate using a Microsoft account.

+## Microsoft Entra ID

+This connector type is required to set up the HXA Sparo application and only supports the application account type.
+A prerequisite for setting up this connector is that the account must be mail-enabled, meaning the account used to configure the connector requires at least a Microsoft Exchange Online Plan 1 license.